m-rizki/nextjs-collections/learning.md

 ### apply ssg on dynamic folder, example [userId]

+NextJs recommends SSG when possible

 next has no idea what value will be passed as a parameter.
 We can tell nextjs in advance what those possible parameters will be

 we will turn these SSR pages into the recommended SSG pages by apply generateStaticParams()

+### Page Not found

+when next tries to get a dynamic page that doesn't exist instead of just generating typical error we want to a 404

+next has default 404 page